We are finishing up our holiday preparations here, so I wanted to wish you all a very blessed Christmas!

 When I was resizing the pictures for this post, I came across this one of B at about 15 months, just a bit younger than A is now.
 There is definitely sibling similarity here!

-I finished my bag over a week ago, but didn't have a chance to line it until last week.
-The lining was actually the most difficult part of the whole bag.
-I must have miscalculated on my first attempt, because the lining was way too wide!
-And then I had to stitch the top of the lining to the bag.
-I love to sew, but not that kind of sewing!
-But I like how the bag turned out, and it is a bit bigger than the one that I usually use now, which will be nice when out with the munchkins.
 I also finished my spinning for a swap that I'm in.
 This is a dyed corriedale top from TheFiberDenn that I spun from the fold into a worsted weight yarn with fairly high twist.
 There about 275 yds and 4 oz.
 I liked the top because it had sections of white, and then sections of various shades of green.
 I like the way it turned out, and would love to try other colors dyed this way, if I ever get the right equipment.

-I don't play the piano, but hubby does, and the munchkins love to "play " too.
-When Daddy gets home from work, they will often play for a few minutes while I finish dinner.
-Seeing them all together just warms my heart!
-Thankfully both of the kids seem to have inherited their daddy's natural musical abilities!
 Since we were taking a weekend trip, as much as I wanted to swatch for my Morning Glory project, I decided that it wasn't practical.
 So I decided to pick something more mindless and started this tote bag, which I got as a kit from Black Water Abbey yarns at Stitches East a few years ago.
 I love the heathered colors of the yarn!
 It will be felted when finished, and I'll need to find some nice fabric for the lining.
 I'm about halfway through the body of the bag, and it is going along well.
 The socks weren't complicated, but sometimes it is nice to play with some mindless fair isle, which is really just stockinette in the round!

 This picture is a few weeks old, but too good not to share!
 With all of the zucchini talk lately, I thought this was appropriate!
 They are both eating some zucchini picked straight from Grandma's garden.
 One of my friends shared a recipe for zucchini chocolate cake that I can hardly wait to try!